 Q: How many players are in a class?

-A: The most in a class are 12.
-At 12 this is 4 players per court and 3 courts.
+A: The most in a class are 12 for tennis and 16 for pickleball.
+Athletes are spread out and average 4 players to a court.
 All players are active and enaged.

 Q: What is the ratio of coaches to players?

 A: 1 coach per 4 players on 1 court.
 A large majority of the time this is 2 players on each side of the net.
 Again players are always active and engaged.